 Bullies are not tolerated at Tockwogh.
 We expect that our staff are proactive in managing these situations.
 Any camper who is bullying another child will be sent home if the behavior continues after the behavior is addressed.

 Our staff are trained as mediators, and if necessary our Village Chiefs will assist counselors in working with campers who don’t seem to be getting along.
 Our goal is to find common ground between the two campers and teach them to interact with others respectfully despite potential personal disagreements.

 You can communicate with your child a few ways while they are at camp.
 Mainly, you can send letters and care packages.
 Be sure to put their full name, village, and cabin.
+We do not recommend using Amazon for care packages, since September 2022 we have had significant issues with Amazon packages NOT arriving to our address.
+Unfortunately, Amazon will show that the package has arrived, even though it has not.
+We recommend using Target or Walmart for direct shipping to your camper.
+Any inquiries regarding Amazon packages arriving at camp will need to be directed directly to Amazon.
 If your camper is staying for a shorter session, you can drop mail off at check-in to be delivered over the session.
 Snacks are allowed in care packages, but please no peanut products!

 Parents/Guardians can also utilize Bunk1 to send their camper bunknotes while at camp.
 Please note that there is a delay in the delivery of this, so they will not receive the email instantaneously.
 Additionally, you can choose to attach reply sheet to the bunknotes so that your camper can write you a reply.

 If you’d like to check on your camper, you can request a check-in with our parent liaisons by emailing [email protected].
 We do not allow campers to call home unless in the event of an emergency